Available with Spatial Analyst license.

 The functional categories of Spatial Analyst are identified below.

 The Conditional tools allow you to control the output values based on the conditions placed on the input values.
-The conditions that can be applied are of two types: queries on the attributes or a condition based on the position of the conditional statement in a list.
+The conditions that can be applied are of two types, those being either queries on the attributes or a condition based on the position of the conditional statement in a list.

-The Density toolset contains tools that calculate the density of input features within a neighborhood around each output raster cell.
+With the Density tools, you can calculate the density of input features within a neighborhood around each output raster cell.

 The Distance tools allow you to perform analysis that accounts for either straight-line (Euclidean) distance or weighted distance.
 Distance can be weighted by a simple cost (friction) surface or in ways that account for vertical and horizontal restrictions to movement.